A short-term bridge loan allows homeowners to use the equity in their existing home to help pay for the home they’re ready to purchase.

 The Takeaway

-A bridge loan can help homebuyers when they haven’t yet sold their current home.
-But a bridge loan can be expensive.
-Is a bridge loan easy to get?
-Not all that easy.
+A bridge loan can help homebuyers when they haven’t yet sold their current home and wish to purchase a new one.
+But a bridge loan can be expensive, and not all that easy to get.
 Only buyers with sufficient equity and strong financials are candidates.

-If you find yourself looking to bridge the gap between homes, you might also consider a personal loan or a HELOC.
+If you find yourself looking to bridge the gap between homes, you might also consider a personal loan or a HELOC, a home equity loan, or a personal loan among other alternatives.
+With a little due diligence and some paperwork, you’ll soon be financially prepared to purchase your next home.

 SoFi Loan Products